-When it comes to landlord/tenant agreements, "whatever works" for both parties is fair game, said Allan Vyhnalek, Extension educator with the University of Nebraska.
-In his region, it's common for tenants to foot the bill for applying lime with the caveat that they will be able to reap the benefits of that work for at least several years.
+Everyone Benefits.
+When it comes to landlord/tenant agreements, “whatever works” for both parties is fair game, says Allan Vyhnalek, Extension educator with the University of Nebraska.
+In his region, it’s common for tenants to foot the bill for applying lime with the caveat that they will be able to reap the benefits of that work for at least several years.

-Likewise, Vyhnalek said he knows of a tenant who paid for an irrigation pivot for a small field in return for a longer-term lease.
-When the move paid off with much better yields -- along with the strong commodity prices of the early part of this decade -- the landowner received a bonus check that, at least in one year, was more than the rent check.
+Likewise, Vyhnalek says he knows of a tenant who paid for an irrigation pivot for a small field in return for a longer-term lease.
+When the move paid off with much better yields--along with the strong commodity prices of the early part of this decade--the landowner received a bonus check that, at least in one year, was more than the rent check.

 For example, if Albin pays the entire cost of tiling, the parties agree to a 10-year lease.
 Should the landowners change their minds on the lease five years in, Albin would be owed 50% of the total tiling cost.

-"The flexibility is on both sides," he said.
-"A landlord may get upset about something I do, or I may not be happy with something they do.
-Either of us can walk away."
+“The flexibility is on both sides,” he says.
+“A landlord may get upset about something I do, or I may not be happy with something they do.
+Either of us can walk away.”

-It may be hard for many landowners or investors to make a 10-year commitment like this, explained Josh Gerig, of Coldwell Banker Select Land Group, in Tulsa, Oklahoma.
+Increasing Land Values.
+It may be hard for many landowners or investors to make a 10-year commitment like this, explains Josh Gerig, of Coldwell Banker Select Land Group, Tulsa, Oklahoma.

-Such a long-term agreement does make big investors hesitant, Gerig explained.
-"Anything more than three years, and they get kind of skittish."
+Such a long-term agreement does make big investors hesitant, Gerig explains.
+“Anything more than three years, and they get kind of skittish.”

 Generally, though, Gerig believes a tenant would recoup his investment in seven to 10 years, depending on productivity increases and commodity prices.
-"There are still some areas -- like north-central Iowa -- where tiling works like a miracle, and the yield bump you'd get would pay for the tile in less than 10 years," he said.
+“There are still some areas--like north-central Iowa--where tiling works like a miracle, and the yield bump you’d get would pay for the tile in less than 10 years,” he says.

-"If you can take a 'C' farm and, with improvements, make it a 'B' farm, the value of the land can increase 30 to 35%," Gerig said.
+“If you can take a ‘C’ farm and, with improvements, make it a ‘B’ farm, the value of the land can increase 30 to 35%,” Gerig says.

-Albin said the time it takes him to make back the cost of tiling is right at about 10 years.
+Convenience Factor.
+Albin says the time it takes him to make back the cost of tiling is right at about 10 years.
 Again, the real convenience for him is being able to get into a field in a timely fashion.
-"It makes a big difference when I can tile an area that would have previously stayed wet and would have a yield of zero to 50 bushels per acre," he said.
-"Now, I might get 200 bushels.
-Some of those areas are really productive with heavy black soils."
+“It makes a big difference when I can tile an area that would have previously stayed wet and would have a yield of zero to 50 bushels per acre,” he says.
+“Now, I might get 200 bushels.
+Some of those areas are really productive with heavy black soils.”

 As for the lease itself, he modifies one of the standard leases available from the University of Illinois.

-Certainly, the cost of tiling -- $600 per acre or more -- is a stumbling block to being able to offer it to a landowner.
-"We've moved forward as we're able to on this," Albin said.
-"You have to have the financial wherewithal to do it."
+Certainly, the cost of tiling--$600 per acre or more--is a stumbling block to being able to offer it to a landowner.
+“We’ve moved forward as we’re able to on this,” Albin says.
+“You have to have the financial wherewithal to do it.”